 U.S. housing prices remain flat

 Demand for housing in the U.S. market will stay flat and entry-level homes will affect profits and margins.
-Additionally, the housing cycle may peak, leading to less growth from new homes.
+Additionally, the housing cycle may peak, leading to less growth in new homes.
 This will lead to fewer materials used per home and fewer premium products installed.